solaranamnesis/george-de-roerich/tibetan-paintings/full-text-english.md

 9\. mGon-po bram-ze gzugs-čan, or the "Protector with the body of a Brahman."
 His body is blue, the hair on the head is white.
 He is holding the sword, the cup and the banner.
 On his right arm hangs a garland of human skulls.
 He is sitting on a prostrate human body.
 The protector is also a form of Mahāhkāla.

 [Number 12. mGon-po Phyag-drug.](https://cdn.solaranamnesis.com/GeorgeRoerich/plate-008.jpeg)

+10\. Čhos-rgyal phyi-sgrub, a form of the god of death, Yama.
+He is standing on a bull, holding the club and the lasso.
+He has the head of a bull; his color is blue.
+His śakti, seen behind him, is light blue.

+11\. mGon-po phyag-drug-pa, or the "Protector with six hands."
+This form of Mahāhkāla was recommended to the Mongols by the third Dalai-Lama.
+The god is holding the gri-gug knife, the cup, the drum, the lasso, the trident and the string of skulls.
+The color is blue.
+He is standing on a prostrate human body.
+He is one of the "eight terrible ones."
+(Tib. drag-gšed).

+12\. Śrīdevī (Tib.
+Lha-mo).
+The deity is seen riding a white mule.
+She is holding the trident and the cup.
+Her body is blue.
+She is regarded as the protector of Lhasa and the spouse of Yama.
+On this painting she is seen crossing a pond of demon's blood.

+Painting Nr.
+12 (Pl.
+8) (23 1/4 x 15 1/2).

+The identification of this yi-dam is not certain.
+The lamas, whom we had the occasion to ask, called the deity "mGon-po phyag-drug."
+The color of the deity is blue, its śakti is green.
+The deity is represented with three heads and six arms.
+The head to its left is red.
+The yi-dam is holding the thunderbolt and the cup kapāla.
+Round the central figure are seen different yi-dams, probably various forms of the mGon-po phyag-drug.
+Above the central figure are seen: the Bodhisattva Samantabhadra, Vajradhara, Mañjuśrī, Śākyamuni, the teacher Padmasambhava, and the founder of the Karma-pa sect (Tib. rGyal-ba Kar-ma-pa).

+The painting comes from a Kar-ma-pa monastery.
+It is designed with gold on a black background.
+The figures are colored.
+All the details of ornamentation are executed with great care.
+The painting belongs to the sino-tibetan art of the 18-19th centuries.

+---

+# Bodhisattvas.

+(Tib.
+Byaṅ-čhub sems-pa)

+Let us turn now to the study of the different forms of Bodhisattvas --- those saintly beings whose cult is so widely spread wherever the teachings of the Great Vehicle found their way.
+Various explanations have been given to the term "Bodhisattva."
+The reason for such a multitude of interpretations lies in the fact that the term itself is not easily understood.
+"Bodhi" signifies "highest consciousness," and "sattva" generally means reality, essence, a living being.
+The term tends to convey the notion of a being who contains in himself the germ of Bodhi.

+The Hināyāna proclaimed the ideal of Arhatship, whose object was the passionless striving for Nirvāṇa.
+The Mahāyāna in its turn proclaimed the lofty ideal of Bodhisattvas, numerous "as the sand of the Ganges," whose chief characteristic is compassion.

 ...